gaehlerm/SoftwareEngineering/README.md

     main()
 ```

-Here the API key is generated inside the `ApiClient` class.
+The API key is generated within the `ApiClient` class.
 This is bad for several reasons.
-First of all, it is hard to test.
-You cannot easily replace the API key with a fake one.
-Secondly, it is hard to reuse.
-If you want to use the same API key in another class, you have to copy the code.
+Testing it is challenging.
+It is not easy to replace the API key with a fake one.
+Secondly, it is difficult to reuse.
+If you want to use the same API key in another class, you will need to copy the code.

-Let's say you want to change the `api_key` for testing purpose.
-One thing you can do is the following selection:
+If you want to change the `api_key` for testing purposes.
+One thing you can do is make the following selection:

 ```py
 import os